Pinafore/848Q/threshold/README.md

 You get full credit (seven points) for matching the baseline expected win and can get up to three points for improving significantly beyond that.
-The expected win baseline is at 0.01 on dev data, you should do better than this on the expected win metric.
-When you submit on gradescope, your code will be evaluated on the test dataset (this might result with higher EW), then you can check an autograder score and a leaderboard!
+The expected win baseline is 0.01 on dev data, you should do better than this on the expected win metric.
+When you submit on gradescope, your code will be evaluated on the test dataset (this might result with higher EW, our baseline gets EW 0.03 there.
+You can check an autograder score and a leaderboard!

 Extra Credit
 ============